sujith-eag/vu-library/docs/java/java_core/06_methods/03_static_vargs.md

 Sqrt of 3 is 1.7320508075688772
 ```

-the static block is executed before any objects are constructed.
+The static block is executed before any objects are constructed.

 ___

-#### Quick Sort
+### Quick Sort

 The Quicksort is built on the idea of partitions.
-The general procedure is to select a value,
-called the comparand, and then to partition the array into two sections.
-All elements greater
+The general procedure is to select a value, called the comparand, and then to partition the array into two sections.

-than or equal to the partition value are put on one side, and those less than the value are put
+All elements greater than or equal to the partition value are put on one side, and those less than the value are put
 on the other.
 This process is then repeated for each remaining section until the array is sorted.

 ```java